1927 – 1928

 When the building was completed, the building housed the publishing offices, the editorial office and the print shop of the Hannoverscher Anzeiger.

-After the war, the Spiegel (1947) and Stern (1948) magazines were established here.
-Today, the Anzeiger high-rise is part of the Hanover Media Center with several radio and television editorial offices.
+Today, the listed Anzeiger high-rise is part of the Hanover Media Center with several radio and television editorial offices.